Pinching dahlias in Spring is an easy way to get more blooms from your plants. I show you step by step how to pinch Dahlias to get more blooms.

 A few weeks later you will see this…

 New growth on either side of the pinched area on the dahlia stem.
+That means instead of one bloom you will get two.

 How does Pinching Dahlias work?